Nicop06/nicop06.github.io/_posts/2015-12-19-setting-up-the-nas.markdown

 ```

 When you are asked to select the disk where to install grub, be careful not to
-select partionless disks.
+select a partionless disks.
 If you created partitions in all your disks, I
 recommend you to install grub on all the disks, as you will still be able to
-boot even if you loose one disk.
+boot even if you lose one disk.

 Once you are done, you can directly go to the *Finish the installation* step.
 This will reboot your system, and you can now start using it.